 Enter a descriptive commit message, and click Stop and Commit.

 Go the to the Workspaces page in Domino.
 Since the Jupyter workspace opened in a new tab, you may have to select the previous Domino tab.

 Click on the Stop button corresponding to your workspace session.

 Click Stop and Commit.

 In both options, you were able to select Stop and Commit.
-The Stop and Commit button stops the workspace session and also save your work back to your project.
+The Stop and Commit button stops the workspace session and also saves your work back to your project.
 The new files created from Step 5 should now be visible on the Files page.